sharadregoti/tyk-docs/tyk-docs/content/developer-support/upgrading-tyk/deployment-model/self-managed/linux-distributions/self-managed-rpm.md

 Our repositories will be updated at https://packagecloud.io/tyk when new versions are released.

-During the initial deployment of Tyk, your team may have utilised YUM repositories or directly downloaded the .rpm files.
+During the initial deployment of Tyk, your team may have utilized YUM repositories or directly downloaded the .rpm files.
 To verify the presence of YUM repositories on the server, inspect the following locations:

 - Dashboard: `/etc/yum.repos.d/tyk_tyk-dashboard.repo`
 - Gateway: `/etc/yum.repos.d/tyk_tyk-gateway.repo`